loopbackio/loopback-next/docs/ROADMAP.md

 - Spike on getting APIs created from LB4 imported into APIC, https://github.com/strongloop/loopback-next/issues/4115

+#### Create models & REST APIs dynamically at runtime

+- Dynamic binding/rebinding of controllers after app start #433
+- How to build models, repositories and controllers dynamically at runtime #4296
+- Docs for exposing REST API of a Model with no custom classes #2740 (stretch goal)

 #### Open Issues with `bug` or `developer experience` labels

 - Would like to put more time in tackling those.
 Will plan it as part of the